 Our nominating and corporate governance committee consists of James I. Healy, Frank D. Lee, Richard A. Miller and Mahendra G. Shah.
 The chairperson of our nominating and corporate governance committee is Dr. Healy.
-Our board of directors has determined that each member of the nominating and corporate governance committee is independent under the listing standards of Nasdaq.
+Our Board has determined that each member of the nominating and corporate governance committee is independent under the listing standards of Nasdaq.
 Specific responsibilities of our nominating and corporate governance committee include:

-- •identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors: - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - •reviewing with our chief executive officer the plans for succession to the offices of our executive officers and make recommendations to our board of directors with respect to the selection of appropriate individuals to succeed to these positions; - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and

-•overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board: - · considering and making recommendations to our Board regarding the composition and chairmanship of the committees of our Board; - reviewing with our Chief Executive Officer the plans for succession to the offices of our executive officers and make recommendations to our Board with respect to the selection of appropriate individuals to succeed to these positions; - developing and making recommendations to our Board regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the Board' performance, including committees of the Board.

 Our nominating and corporate governance committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
-The nominating and corporate governance committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
+The nominating and corporate governance committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to our affairs, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
 However, the nominating and corporate governance committee retains the right to modify these qualifications from time to time.
-Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
-In conducting this assessment, the nominating and corporate governance committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
+Candidates for director nominees are reviewed in the context of the current composition of our Board, our operating requirements and the long-term interests of stockholders.
+In conducting this assessment, the nominating and corporate governance committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given our current needs and needs our Board, to maintain a balance of knowledge, experience and capability.

-Our nominating and corporate governance committee appreciates the value of thoughtful Board refreshment, and regularly identifies and considers qualities, skills and other director attributes that's would enhance the composition of the Board.
-In the case of incumbent directors whose terms of office are set to expire, the nominating and corporate governance committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
+Our nominating and corporate governance committee appreciates the value of thoughtful Board refreshment, and regularly identifies and considers qualities, skills and other director attributes that would enhance the composition of our Board.
+In the case of incumbent directors whose terms of office are set to expire, the nominating and corporate governance committee reviews these directors' overall service to us during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
 In the case of new director candidates, the nominating and corporate governance committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
-The nominating and corporate governance committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
-The nominating and corporate governance committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.
-In 2021, the Nominating and Corporate Governance Committee paid a fee to Spencer Stuart to assist in the process of identifying or evaluating director candidates.
+The nominating and corporate governance committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our Board.
+The nominating and corporate governance committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to our Board by majority vote.

-Our nominating and corporate governance committee met once during 2021.
+Our nominating and corporate governance committee met once during 2022.